- Search The Registry

 - My Account

 He also painted traditional Christian themes as well.
-Foremost among them is Crucifixion 1967, Dark Madonna 1978, and Silent Night 1979.
+Foremost among them are Crucifixion 1967, Dark Madonna 1978, and Silent Night 1979.
 Kapo married Norma Atkinson in 1964; the couple had one daughter (Christine) two years earlier.
 Kapo died in 1989.

 The St. James Guide to Black Artist